 Ensuring safety of those in our city is one of my top priorities if elected City Council President.
 We must make sure that we can support our law enforcement and build community focused solutions to keep everyone in Rochester safe.

 With a growing population in Rochester comes a growing need for accessible transportation.
 Folks need to be able to get from point A to point B with ease and in a timely manner.
+Currently, nearly a quarter of all roads in Rochester are at least 50 years old and several are in poor condition, according to a presentation from Rochester Public Works.
 We must work to continue to make sure that roads, bridges, trails, and other critical transportation infrastructure are in top condition to help Rochester and all of its citizens and visitors.
+This also includes the Link Rapid Transit Bus.

 Keeping our city clean and environmentally friendly is essential to our cities day to day business.
 This means maintaining current Green Spaces and developing new ones.
 As City Council President I will continue to work to make sure that our city planning includes these essential spaces for all in our city.